top of page

 Transforming safety-critical cyber-physical systems into distributed solutions for end-users and partners.

-Involving NAVTOR e-Navigation Suite
+Involving NAVTOR e-Navigation Suite.

 Cruise Ship